Boggo Road Gaol: History

 Protests at the jail during the 1970s saw inmates undertake hunger strikes, roof-top protests, and rioting over the poor conditions and treatment.
 The prison was constantly in the headlines and became notorious around Australia.
 Cells in the No. 2 prison did not have any form of sanitation, and facilities for washing were lacking.
 Prisoners were required to use a bucket through the evening for toilet breaks and empty it, or "slop out", in the morning.
 A Queensland Government inquiry into the living conditions of State prisons found Boggo Road to be outdated and inadequate for prisoners' needs.
 No. 2 Division was closed in 1989.
 No. 1 division was closed in 1992 and was demolished in 1996 (a small section of what was "C5" and guard tower still remain).
 The women's prison operated until 2000 and was demolished in 2006.

-Since 1992, the No. 2 Division was home to the Boggo Road Gaol Museum, which featured displays of prison-related artefacts.
-Throughout the 1990s, ex-officers conducted guided tours of the site, and from 2003 the museum and tours were operated by the Boggo Road Gaol Historical Society, a non-profit incorporated association of volunteers.
-From 2012 to 2020, Boggo Road Gaol was a tourist attraction with guided tours being conducted by Boggo Road Gaol Pty.
-Like many other similar places around the country, the site also hosts guided ghost tours.
+In 1992, after its closure as a prison facility, the No. 2 Division became home to the Boggo Road Gaol Museum, which featured displays of prison-related artefacts.
+Throughout the 1990s, ex-officers conducted guided tours of the site; from 2003, the museum and tours were operated by the Boggo Road Gaol Historical Society, a non-profit incorporated association of volunteers.

 In 1993, Boggo Road Gaol hosted the concert "Jailhouse Rock", which included bands such as Divinyls, Rose Tattoo, Billy Thorpe and the Aztecs, Spy Vs Spy and Powderfinger.

-Redevelopment of the surrounding site began in 2006, leading to the temporary closure of the Boggo Road Gaol historical site.
-Since 2012 the jail has been re-opened to the public.
-Boggo Road has since been turned into an urban village called Boggo Road Urban Village and was completed in 2010.
+Temporary closure of the Boggo Road Gaol historical site occurred from late-2005 to December 2012 during the 2006-2010 redevelopment of the surrounding site into the Boggo Road Urban Village and the construction of the southeast busway.

+In December 2012, Boggo Road Gaol reopened to the public as a tourist attraction with guided tours being conducted by Boggo Road Gaol Pty.
+Like many other similar places around the country, the site also hosted guided ghost tours.

+A second temporary closure, pausing all tours and activities, began in March 2022 and is ongoing while further surrounding development takes place, including Cross River Rail and the construction of a new shopping village.
+A reopening date is yet to be announced.